Swapna-Sahu/GridView/README.md

 Two tiles to display (this is for : when u get two tiles after you search then also u can see pagination ), Paginations at the bottom

-## Please feel free to give feedback to imporve and delivery better quality test assignment .
-Thanks .